pradeesi/HybridCloudApp/HybridCloudApp/Documentation/docs/lab_tasks_modify_ccp_nodes.md

 Decrease number of nodes to one and save

 <img src="https://raw.githubusercontent.com/pradeesi/HybridCloudApp/master/HybridCloudApp/Documentation/images/ccp-modify-cluster- decrease-number.png" width=500>

+_it may take several minutes until node will be removed, since Kubernetes must move PODs running on the removed node to the node that will stay within cluster.
+Sometimes the other node must download image, since that kind of POD was never deployed before_

+**TASK 3** Verify how PODs are distributed.
+Note how many replicas of `iot-backend-rest-api-agent` are running.

 Use kubectl command to check pods discritbution across worker nodes: